gaps-closure/hal/escape/perftests/README.md

 ![x](escape_box_linux_memory_map.png "Escape Box Memory Map")

 ## TEST PROGRAM
-The test program can run both a single ESCAPE box or between the two ESCAPE box machines (*escape-green* and *escape-orange*).
-It test memory throughput for varying:
+The test program can run both a single ESCAPE box or between the two ESCAPE boxes (*escape-green* and *escape-orange*).
+It tests memory throughput for varying:
 1. Memory Pair Types
 2. Payload Lengths.
 3. Copy Functions.

-There are currently six Memory pair types.
-The application data is always on the host heap (created using glibc malloc()).
-The applicaiton will read (or write) from (or to) one of three memory types:
+4. Number of worker threads.

+The test runs between application and one of three types of shared memory.
 1. Host heap:   using malloc() from host memory.
-2. Host mmap: using mmap() from host memory.
+2. Host mmap:   using open() and mmap() of host memory.
-3. ESCAPE mmap: using mmap() from FPGA memory.
+3. ESCAPE mmap: using open() and mmap() of FPGA memory.
+The application (source or destination) data is always on the host heap (created using malloc()).

+The applicaiton will read (or write) from (or to) the shared memory, creating a six experiemnt types (2 (read or write) x 3 (memory types) = 6)
-Payload length are (by default) a range of lengths up to 16 GB (except for host mmap memory, which linux limits the allowed size)
+For each of the six experiment types, it runs a range of Payload length up to 16 GB (except for host mmap memory, which linux limits up to 512K).

-The test program uses three copy functions:
+The test program also tests using three copy functions:
 1. glibc memory copy: memcpy().
 2. naive memory copy: using incrementing unsigned long C pointers (*d++ = *s++).
 3. Apex memory copy: https://www.codeproject.com/Articles/1110153/Apex-memmove-the-fastest-memcpy-memmove-on-x-x-EVE

-It compares ESCAPE performance with the performance when: a) using heap or mmapped memory on a single linux desktop, and b) the maximum memory bandwidth.
+For each length it runs tests 5 times or as specified by the test script parameter: see [TEST PROGRAM PARAMETERS](#test-program-parameters)

 ## RUN TEST PROGRAM
-The ESCAPE test program is in a singlefile: [memcpy_test.c](memcpy_test.c) It links with the apex memory copy files: [apex_memmove.c](apex_memmove.c) [apex_memmove.h](apex_memmove.h)

-To run the test program and plot the results type:
+The ESCAPE test program is in a singlefile: [memcpy_test.c](memcpy_test.c) It links with the apex memory copy files: [apex_memmove.c](apex_memmove.c) [apex_memmove.h](apex_memmove.h) It outputs results into a single file: by default *results.csv* To run the test program:
 ```
 make && sudo ./memcpy_test

 # Run test with greater sampling
-make && sudo ./memcpy_test -r 100
+make && sudo ./memcpy_test -r 1000

 # Run quick tests on just Escape Memory (write and read) with lower sampling
 make && sudo ./memcpy_test -r 2 4 5
 ```

-Below shows the list of options the memory copy test program
+### TEST PROGRAM PARAMETERS
 ```
 amcauley@escape-orange:~/gaps/build/hal/escape/perftests$ ./memcpy_test -h
 Memory speed test for GAPS CLOSURE project